 PCA also want to engage the practice nurse sector and workshop what the barriers and enablers are to having these conversations within a general practice setting and perceptions of the resources for this purpose.

 At the end of this session, participants should have:

-- An understanding of the resources available
+- An understanding of the Dying to Talk resources

 Over one million Australians are at high risk of cardiovascular disease (CVD) and don’t know it!
 Despite this alarming statistic, CVD remaining a national health priority, and it is mostly preventable, health professional uptake of routine CVD risk assessment and management remains poor.